Friday, December 30, 2016

 Can't knock the classic formula

-An easily-targeted mothership frequently passes by and, if destroyed, drops a power-up in true Arkanoid fashion.
-These power-ups make the entire experience something very special - I love the laser which slices through the alien hoard like a hot knife through butter.
-And, I must admit, to taking a liking to that rapid-fire power-up!
+An easily targeted mothership frequently passes by and, if destroyed, drops a power-up in true Arkanoid fashion.
+These power-ups make the game.
+They sure enhance the entire experience and I love the laser which slices through the alien hoard like a hot knife through butter.
+I must admit, to taking a liking to that rapid-fire power-up!

 If Space Invaders ever had a flaw then it's gotta be repetition.
-But Super Space Invaders attempts to break that by introducing bonus rounds and different stages.
-Like the flying saucers that are invading the rural countryside abducting cattle, of all things.
-Finally, groovy end-of-level bosses are on guard - and in urgent need of a good hiding!!
-I am especially impressed by the boss after level three which I thought was beautifully animated.
+Super Space Invaders attempts to break that by introducing bonus rounds, different stages, and boss levels.
+One bonus is the flying saucers screen which shows them hovering in the rural countryside.
+They're trying to abduct cattle, of all things.
+The groovy end-of-level bosses are in urgent need of a good hiding!!
+I am especially impressed by the boss after level three which (I thought) was beautifully animated.

 Some aliens balloon when hit which is funny but also means more shooting!!